How to incorporate your company

-The steps to set up a branch of your foreign company are as follows:
+The steps to set up a company or a branch of your foreign company in Colombia are as follows:

-Step 1: Documents required to a set up a branch of a foreign company
+Step 1: Documents required to set up a foreign branch office

-- Certificate of incorporation and registered agent of the investing company, issued by the official entity in the company’s domicile.
+- Certificate of incorporation and legal representative of the parent company, issued by the official entity in the company’s domicile.
 If you are an individual, you must provide a copy of your passport.

-- Power of representation authorized for a lawyer or individual to act on behalf of the investment company.
+- Power of attorney granted to a lawyer or individual to act on behalf of the parent company.

 - By-laws of the parent company.

-- Resolution from the parent company’s relevant entity authorizing the opening of the branch in Colombia, indicating, at least:
+- Resolution from the parent company authorizing the opening of the branch in Colombia, indicating at least the following:

-- The amount of capital assigned to the branch
+- Amount of capital allocated to the branch

-- Appointment of the registered agent and his/her powers
+- Appointment of a legal representative and powers

-The documents stated in the first step are required for this second step.
-The public deed must be signed by the foreign company’s registered agent in Colombia.
+The documents stated in the first step are required to complete this second step.
+The public deed must be signed by the foreign company’s legal representative in Colombia.

-The signing of the public deed of incorporation generates the payment of notary fees, which vary between 2.7 and 3 per thousand of the value of the assigned capital.
+The signing of the public deed of incorporation generates the payment of notary fees, which vary between 2.7 and 3 per thousand of the value of the allocated capital.

-Step 3: Receive letters of acceptance of the branch’s job positions
+Step 3: Receive letters of acceptance of the branch representatives

-Letters of acceptance of the job positions must be obtained from the people appointed in the company’s bylaws, such as the registered agent and his/her alternate.
-Said letters must include the name of the person who accepts the position, the position, the identification document and number, and his/her signature.
+Letters of acceptance must be obtained from the branch representatives appointed in the company’s bylaws, such as the legal representative and an alternate.
+Such letters must include the full name of the person who accepts the position, job title, ID type and number, and signature.

-Step 4: Complete the Single Tax Registry (RUT, as per its Spanish acronym)
+Step 4: Complete the Registration with the Tax Authority (RUT, as per its Spanish acronym)

-This procedure can be carried out in person or by a legal representative at the National Tax and Customs Division (DIAN, as per its Spanish acronym) to obtain the branch’s tax identification number (TIN).
-Public deed of incorporation, letters of acceptance, and the completed additional form for tax purposes (RUT and TIN if applicable) indicating the taxes the company will be subject to must be registered in the chamber of commerce of the branch’s domicile.
-The business registration form must be completed in order to do this.
+Public deed of incorporation, letters of acceptance, and the additional form for tax purposes (RUT and TIN if applicable) must be filled out indicating the taxes the company will be subjected to and registered in the chamber of commerce of the branch’s domicile.
+To do so, the business registration form must be filled out and submitted.

-Step 5: Register the company’s books in the chamber of commerce
+Step 5: Register the company’s ledgers in the chamber of commerce

-Every branch must have its accounting books, which include the following:
+Every branch must have accounting books, which include the following: